bartbalaz/janus-container/README.md

 	export HOST_NAME = # Name of the host including the fqdn (e.g. <host>.<domain>), must be specified.
-	export SKIP_BUILD_IMAGE = # When set to "true" the build image will not be built export SKIP_TARGET_IMAGE = # When set to "true" the target image will not be build
+	export SKIP_BUILD_IMAGE = # When set to "true" the build image will not be built export SKIP_TARGET_IMAGE = # When set to "true" the target image will not be build export USE_HOST_CONFIG_DIR = #When set to 'true' the build image will mount the host Janus gatway configuration directory (e.g. <clone directory>/janus-config) instead of using the one that was copied during the build image creation
 	```
 1. Review the Janus gateway configuration files stored in *<clone directory>/janus_config* directory these files will be integrated into the target image.
 1. Launch the build process, this process performs two steps: creates the build image (unless the *SKIP_BUILD_IMAGE* is set to *"true"*),